Sharath2903/Sharath2903/README.md

 # 💫 About Me:

-Results-driven Data Analyst with 2 years of experience in logistics optimization, customer experience analytics, and marketing insights.
+Results-driven Data Analyst with 1 year 10 months of experience in logistics optimization, customer experience analytics, and marketing insights.
 Proven expertise in automation, advanced data analysis, visualization, and insightful storytelling.
 Adept at identifying business needs, building stakeholder relationships, and implementing data-driven strategies to improve efficiency and drive growth.